tim-dombrowski/bitcoin-timeseries-project/README.md

 In addition to exploring the concept of autocorrelation and time series stationarity, this project also examines the time series decomposition of the price series and explores some R packages focused on time series analysis.
 These include the [quantmod package](https://cran.r-project.org/package=quantmod), [xts package](https://cran.r-project.org/package=xts), [tseries package](https://cran.r-project.org/package=tseries), and [seasonal package](https://cran.r-project.org/package=seasonal).
 With seasonality, there are a few variations to consider.
 First is day-of-week seasonality, which models any recurring weekly trends.
 Some other approaches to modeling the seasonality are day-of-year and month-of-year seasonality.
 Lastly, we'll explore another aspect of seasonality around the four-year halving cycle for Bitcoin.
 Given that we have only seen a few full halving cycles since bitcoin price data can be reliably measured, these results are still in their infancy in regard to any statistical conclusions.

+### Other Bitcoin-Related Projects

+For some other R Notebook project demos related to bitcoin, you can check out the following repositories:

+* [bitcoin-factoranalysis-project](https://github.com/tim-dombrowski/bitcoin-factoranalysis-project) - This project focuses on applying traditional asset pricing models to bitcoin (e.g. CAPM, Fama-French, etc) and exploring some other potential factors related to the Bitcoin blockchain, such as hashrate or trading volume.

+* [bitcoin-miningstock-project]() - This project explores the relationship between the stock prices of publicly traded bitcoin mining companies and the price of bitcoin, as well as other mining-related metrics.

 ### Repository Structure

 The data work for this project demo is contained in the R Notebook directory of this repository.
 On GitHub, the webpage within that folder should display the README.md file, which contains the compiled output of the R Notebook.
 If you wish to explore the source code locally, then you can open the (btc.Rmd)[https://github.com/tim-dombrowski/bitcoin-timeseries-project/blob/main/R%20Notebook/btc.Rmd] file in RStudio and execute the code chunks to replicate the data work.
 Note the `output: html_notebook` line in the header of that file, which indicates that the R Markdown document is an R Notebook.